google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 }
 {% endhighlight %}

-Non-capturing lambdas are very common, often replacing a limited use method near the context of its use.
+Non-capturing lambdas are very common, often replacing a limited-use method near the context of its use.
 Each non-capturing lambda only requires a single instance, is lazily initialized, and offers significant performance gains over the equivalent anonymous class on repeated uses.

 ### Relevance to j2objc